 Search datasources

-With Dust, you can ask your assistants to search through your entire selected Data Sources and pick the most relevant documents to tap into to answer.
-Dust provides _RAG _capabilities and assistants are able to search your data semantically before sending your message to the chosen model (cf. Understanding Retrieval Augmented Generation (RAG) in Dust).
+With Dust, you can ask your agents to search through your entire selected Data Sources and pick the most relevant documents to tap into to answer.
+Dust provides _RAG _capabilities and agents are able to search your data semantically before sending your message to the chosen model (cf. Understanding Retrieval Augmented Generation (RAG) in Dust).

 To be able to use this, you need to have created some Datasources first - Connections, Folders and/or websites.